mhussainshah1/kubeless/examples/springbootreste1/README.md

 ## pom.xml

 ## parent
+use in child maven file which inherits parent file

 ### version
 chosen version of springboot which inherit the version of parent which applies to all dependencies.